hack-the-crisis-web/htc-web/src/pages/index.md

   of future challenges.
 These are the areas most likely to see the biggest
   changes:
 trackleadsDescription: >-
-  Track leads are people who feel a strong sense of personal responsibility to help the world tackle this crisis.
-Hopefully they will inspire you to join their challenge and pitch in with great solutions.
+  Our track leads feel a strong sense of personal responsibility to help the world tackle this crisis.
+They’re here to inspire you to join the fight and pitch in with great solutions.
 contentItems:
   - title: Backstory
     textContent: >-